Code-Institute-Submissions/dhamma1991-milestone-project-3/README.md

 ## 3. Features
 DesertIsland is a website built from multiple HTML pages, with the backend handled by the Python Flask framework.
 The bulk of the custom backend code within the project can be found within the app.py file.
 ### 3.1.
 Navbar
 The main nav for the app is located at the top of every page, implemented by using Materialize classes.
 The nav is fairly basic, consisting of the DesertIsland brand logo and some links.
 On smaller viewports the nav collapses, with the links replaced by a menu icon.
-If the user clicks or taps on the icon, a sidenav appears on the left of the viewport where the user is able to view the navlinks.
+If the user clicks or taps on the icon, a sidenav appears on the left of the viewport where the user is able to view the nav links.
 The user is able to close the sidenav by tapping or clicking off of the sidenav, or by clicking the close icon in the top right of the sidenav.

 The Materialize nav system by default does not include a close icon for the sidenav.
 I added this manually by adding a Material close icon, which is wired up to a method provided by Materialize called sideNav(‘hide’).
 ### 3.2.
 Homepage (index.html)